graphcommerce-org/graphcommerce/docs/content/framework/theming.md

 A simple way to style a component is by using the
 [sx prop ↗](https://mui.com/system/the-sx-prop/).
-To get familiar with the sx prop in your GraphCommerce app, refer to
+To get familiar with the sx prop in your GraphCommerce storefront, refer to
 [start building a GraphCommerce custom storefront](../getting-started/start-building.md).
 A more advanced way is to use the
 [MUI styled() ↗](https://mui.com/system/styled/) utility for creating styled